fuqunaga/Headquarters/README.md

 If you prepare parameters`UserName`, `UserPassword` in IPList, it will be used.

 ### ⚠No Security
-The password word is saved in plaintext.
+The password is saved in plaintext.
 Be careful with handling param.json and ipList.csv.

 # Libraries: